Frequently Asked Questions

 Property owners will continue to have 30 days from the mailing of their notice to submit a request for review.

 Assessments are based on market value – the price that a property would likely sell for on the open real estate market as of January 1 of the previous year.
+The state and condition of the property continues to be captured until the notice is issued.

 Market values are used because they are transparent, easy to understand and a fair and realistic measure of a property's value.